 It also sports a thick ceramic shell with a glazed exterior finish.
 This gives it durability and easy cleaning along with the ultimate in temperature retention.

-A hinged lid with an extra heavy duty spring makes opening and closing the cooker a breeze.
+A hinged lid with an extra heavy duty spring makes opening and closing the Kamado Joe Classic II cooker a breeze.

-There are few ceramic grill parts that need cleaning.
-It’s basically wiping the ceramic grill cover and cleaning the grates that you need to worry about.
+The few ceramic grill parts that need cleaning basically means wiping the ceramic grill cover and cleaning the grates.
+That’s all you need to worry about.